 Our goal is to help consumers find the best credit card for their needs.
 With so many cards offering points, miles and other perks to choose from comparing cards can be very difficult.
 The best credit cards reward program will also depend upon your personal or business spending habits.
 In order help navigate this complex market, our team has researched over 100 cards in detail, and selected the best rewards credit cards that represent the best deals Singapore has to offer.
 Below, we segment our reviews into two sections: the best airline miles credit cards and the best cash back credit cards in Singapore.

-- Our Top Picks For the Best Rewards Credit Cards in 2017
+- Our Top Picks For the Best Cashback Credit Cards in 2017

 - Comparison of Credit Card Rewards Dollar Value